Afaren/BankAccount-DCI/README.md

 BankAccount DCI example in Java

-This example implements the roles as the adapters of the domain models to the contexts, not using trait nor method injections.
+This example implements the roles as the adapters of the models to the contexts.
+And it doesn't use traits or method injections.

-Good aspects:
+good points:
 - easy to implement.
 - easy to understand.
 - Any IDE understand this implementation.